shivanity91/AddressLookUp/README.md

 ### Implemented with Microservices - API Gateway Pattern

-AddressLookUp is an aggregated API which is calling multiple services underneath the hood for address lookup.
+AddressLookUp.Aggregator.API is an aggregated API which is calling multiple services underneath the hood for address lookup.

 Rule: If servicelist is empty, then sending response for default serviceslist `ping,reversedns,rdap,geoip` otherwise, will send response for only asked serviceslist options.